f-julie/bd-encapsulation-red-team-blue-team/README.md

    Many systems will call `PaymentSelector::getPreferredPaymentInstrument()` to determine how to pay for an order for a particular customer.
 It uses `CustomerPaymentInstruments` to select the appropriate payment method.

-1. **PaymentSelector call stack:** Read the code in the ATAClassroomSnippets_U1 brazil package, `encapsulation.classroom` java package, starting with `PaymentSelector`, tracing through the method calls from `getPreferredPaymentInstrument`.
+1. **PaymentSelector call stack:** Read the code in the com.amazon.ata package, `encapsulation` java package, starting with `PaymentSelector`, tracing through the method calls from `getPreferredPaymentInstrument`.
 Be prepared to answer questions about what each class is responsible for.

 1. **Diving Deeper:** Look at `CustomerPaymentInstruments` and `PaymentInstruments` in particular.